bmr-cymru/stratify/README.md

 Host IP addresses:
     inet 192.168.122.19/24 brd 192.168.122.255 scope global dynamic noprefixroute enp1s0
 ```

+Users in untrusted network environments should modify the script or set a more
+secure password manually.

 # 4.2 Manual download with wget or curl